v-alan-m/Understanding_SQL/README.md

 08 - How to create databases and tables using SQL
 09 - How to create PostgreSQL views, for viewing data from multiple tables
 10 - Using PostgreSQL with python:
-Installing psycopg2 will allow python to interact with PostgreSQL databases
+&emsp; - Installing psycopg2 will allow python to interact with PostgreSQL databases
 &emsp; - To install this library run the following command if on Windows, ensure pip is installed then use within CMD: run __pip install psycopg2__
 &emsp; - Futher instructions can be found here: http://initd.org/psycopg/docs/install.html#use-a-python-package-manager